jasoneveleth/hdcms-python/examples/README.md

 ## start_here.ipynb

-describes workflow + data format
+Describes workflow + data format

 ## paper_visualization.ipynb

-contains miscellaneous visualization from the paper.
+Contains miscellaneous visualization from the paper.

-### Data
+#### Data

 `data/ex{i}.txt` - synthetic data for basic visualization

 ## paper_example_1.ipynb

+Very simple use of the package.

+## paper_example_2.ipynb

 Source: https://data.nist.gov/od/id/mds2-2418
 Note: we used the following bash script to preprocess the data in CM1, CM2, CM3, and Isomers.